You need the best bodyboarding fins when you're in the water because the difference is like night and day.

-The extra push you'll get from the flippers will also help you catch more waves in the first place.
+The extra push you'll get from flippers will also help you catch more waves instead of missing everything.
 They're the computer game equivalent of a cheat code.

 2 – They'll Help You Stay In Control

-What is going to happen once you're thundering down a pipe while lying on top of a little board?
-Although it's a complete adrenaline rush, you can't help but feel a little scared.
+What is going to happen once you're thundering down a pipe while lying on top of a little bodyboard?
+Although it's a complete adrenaline rush you can't help but feel a bit scared.